kevinlee12/iU/README.md

 Please see our [wiki](https://github.com/kevinlee12/iU/wiki/Installing-the-Project-Locally) for details on installing the project.

+### Current implementation notes:
+- Runs on Python 3
+- Deployed on Heroku with Cloudinary as the image storage

 ### Licensing
 The bulk of the project that is authored by The iU Authors is licensed with Apache License, Version 2.0.
 A copy of the license is included in the root directory of the Project.
 Files that do not explicitly state